-Climbing roses can bring a dull garden to life.
-They are ideal for covering unattractive walls and fences, although it may take some time for them to produce abundant blooms.
+Climbing roses have the ability to turn a dull garden into a lively one.
+They are an excellent option for concealing unattractive walls and fences, although it may require some patience for them to reach their full potential.

 How fast do climbing roses grow?
 Climbing roses grow roughly 2-4 feet per year, typically developing at a faster rate in their second year.
 Growth depends upon environmental factors like the ideal soil and planting location.
 Pruning and suitable support is also key to guiding and encouraging new growth.